-Scientific: Catharanthus roseus (formerly known as.
-Vinca roseus)
+Scientific: Catharanthus roseus (Synonym: Vinca roseus)

 Common: Madagascar periwinkle, rose periwinkle, old-maid periwinkle, vinca